-Below is a complete listing of all the major religious holidays and holy days for the 2014-2015 school year.
+Below is a listing of the major religious holidays and holy days for the 2015-2016 school year.
 Religious holidays for the Bahá’í, Buddhist, Christian, Hindu, Jewish, and Muslim traditions are included.
 See also the “Guidelines for Religious Holiday Observance and Student Absences.”

 Major Religious Holidays/Holy Days